sseanik/python-cheatsheet-1531/README.md

 ### Lambda Functions

-Lambda functions are powerful (usually one liner) functions that allow us to simplify our code, especially in sorting.
+Lambda functions are powerful (usually one liner) functions that allow us to simplify our code, with any number of arguments, but written as one singular expression.

 ```python
 # Method 1 - Function